cypress-io/cypress-realworld-app/README.md

 > 💬 **Note from maintainers**
 >
 > This application is purely for demonstration and educational purposes.
-Its setup and configuration resemble typical real-world applications, but it's not a full-fledge production system.
+Its setup and configuration resemble typical real-world applications, but it's not a full-fledged production system.
 Use this app to learn, experiment, tinker, and practice application testing with Cypress.
 >
-> Happy Testing
+> Happy Testing!

 ---